 - How to get there: Boat transfer from 1770 or Bundaberg

-Host to the Great Barrier Reef’s largest lagoon and one of the best overall budget options for those looking to get a sampling of a quality reef environment, Lady Musgrave Island offers an amazing snorkel and dive destination for beginners all at a reasonable, bare-bones price.
-Another coral cay in the Great Barrier Reef’s southern section, and the second-southernmost island to Lady Elliot Island above, Lady Musgrave Island brings along with it the characteristic high visibility levels of the south reef.
+Host to the Great Barrier Reef’s largest lagoon and one of the best overall budget options for those looking to get a sampling of a quality reef environment, Lady Musgrave Island offers an amazing snorkel and dive destination for beginners all at a reasonable price.
+Another coral cay in the Great Barrier Reef’s southern section, and the second-southernmost island to Lady Elliot Island above, Lady Musgrave Island has high visibility levels of the south reef.
 While its marine life is diverse and plentiful, its the lagoon that helps set Lady Musgrave apart from its counterparts; it offers a great combination of both size and safety alongside impressive coral cover with a good mixture of both hard and soft types.

 Lady Musgrave Island is part of the Bunker Island group and sits roughly 59-kilometres off the coast of the town of 1770.
 While remaining relatively undeveloped, there are no buildings or hotels for accommodation to speak of and as a result both the island’s vegetation and its vast array of birdlife continue to flourish.
 It’s largely covered with plant life, however this tends to be less dense than many of its sister islands, which makes walking the island to spot its birds an easy and enjoyable prospect.